elidub/udens/src/udens/README.md

 # `udens`

-To infer the posteriors of (x,y,M) pixels with image segmentation (ImgSeg).
+To infer the posteriors of (M,x,y) pixels with image segmentation (ImgSeg).
+Please note that this is written for (M,x,y) analysis in the `pyrofit-lensing` pipeline!
+It has not been rewritten for generalizations.

+@Christopher: please be so free to make heavy changes for generalizations!

+## Structure
+- `models` containing the simulator to model.
 - `__init__.py` contains `ImgSegmNetwork`, the setup of the ImgSegm network.
 It does not use the standard swyft classifiers.
 - `bounds.py` some start for bounding, but it is not up to date currenntly
 - `classifier.py`: the custom classifiers designed for UNet.